robertjskelton/robertjskelton.github.io/_posts/2024-06-20-suzuki-cappuccino-spark-plugs.markdown

 ![Cappuccino](/images/capsp/8.jpg)

 Re-attach the spark plug line or install new ones.
 You can remove your labels here.
-There are 3 lines, 1 to each spark plug, and a shorter one to the distrubuter.
+There are 3 lines, 1 to each spark plug, and a shorter one to the distributor.
 The bigger connection end I attached to the spark plug, and it fit under the cover.

 ![Cappuccino](/images/capsp/9.jpg)
 ![Cappuccino](/images/capsp/11.jpg)